GO-Eratosthenes/dhdt/paper/paper.md

 The second subdivision are methods formulated in the spatial domain, which are mostly based upon convolution.
 The last subdivision is also formulated in the spatial domain, but is based upon differential methods.
-These optical flow methods work best, when displacements are within sub-pixel level.
+These optical flow methods work best, when displacements are within sub-pixel range.

 [^3]: also known as, pattern matching, feature tracking, image velocimetry